shy2net/nestjs-angular-starter/README.md

 # Remarks

-> This is the new ["nodejs-angular-starter"](https://github.com/shy2net/nodejs-angular-starter) which was based on [TS.ed](https://tsed.io/).
+> This is the new starter template, which is based on the deprecated ["nodejs-angular-starter"](https://github.com/shy2net/nodejs-angular-starter) which is built on [TS.ed](https://tsed.io/).
 The reason the old library was deprecated is because NestJS is more documented and popular library, which has very much the same approach as Angular.

 > This template is based on the exact same code for Angular, and most of the original template node code was reused and refactored to suit NestJS approach.